Structure of the Institute of Corrosion

-The Institute of Corrosion is a Registered Charity and run by volunteers from the Industry.
+The Institute of Corrosion is a Registered Charity, run by professionals and volunteers from Industry and Academia

 Honorary Treasurer: Tony Collins

 Chair PDTC (Professional Development & Training Committee): David Horrocks

 Chair PAC (Professional Assessment Committee): Paul Lambert

 Chair Young ICorr: Caroline Allanach